God’s View on Babies — Inside and Outside the Womb

 When Elizabeth heard Mary’s greeting, the baby leaped in her womb; and Elizabeth was filled with the Holy Spirit.
 And she cried out with a loud voice and said, “Blessed are you among women, and blessed is the fruit of your womb!”

-In this NT passage, Jesus is in the womb of Mary, and Mary is visiting Elizabeth who is pregnant with John the Baptist.
+In this New Testament (NT) passage, Jesus is in the womb of Mary, and Mary is visiting Elizabeth who is pregnant with John the Baptist.
 Notice first:

-- 2 Timothy 3:15 Yet another illustration of the Greek word brephos is used in this passage wherein the Apostle Paul is speaking of his understudy, Timothy, … and that from childhood (brephos) you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.
+- Second Timothy 3:15—Yet another illustration of the Greek word brephos is used in this passage wherein the Apostle Paul is speaking of his understudy, Timothy: And that from childhood [brephos] you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.

 C. PSALM 51:5